fbpx

 Data Protection Legislation means any applicable laws and regulations relating to privacy or the use or processing of data relating to natural persons, including: (a) the 2018 Data Protection Act (the DPA); (b) the Privacy and Electronic Communications (EC Directive) Regulations 2003; and (c) the General Data Protection Regulation (EU Regulation 2016/679) (GDPR); (d) at such time as the United Kingdom leaves the European Union and the GDPR no longer has direct effect in United Kingdom law, the GDPR as transposed into the national legislation of the United Kingdom by operation of section 3 of the European Union (Withdrawal) Act 2018 (“UK GDPR“) and (e) any laws or regulations ratifying, implementing, adopting, supplementing or replacing GDPR, UK GDPR or DPA and in each case as amended or replaced from time to time, together with any binding guidance and codes of practice issued from time to time by relevant supervisory authorities.

-Deliverables means the specific documents, configurations or computer programs developed by m-hance for the Customer pursuant to the Contract, including specifications and either identified as deliverables in the applicable Quote (if any) or agreed in writing between the Parties from time to time.
+Deliverables means the specific documents, configurations or computer programs developed by m-hance for the Customer pursuant to the Contract, and either identified as deliverables in the applicable Quote (if any) or agreed in writing between the Parties from time to time, including if applicable during Discovery.

 Excusing Event